Better Recycling

 The new Better Recycling waste collection service begins in Suffolk in June 2026.

-Ahead of the launch, East Suffolk Council will supply all households in East Suffolk with an additional wheelie bin or other container to collect paper and card separately from plastics, metal, cartons (including Tetra Pak) and glass bottles or jars.
+East Suffolk Council is supplying all households in East Suffolk with an additional wheelie bin or other container to collect paper and card separately from plastics, metal, cartons (including Tetra Pak) and glass bottles or jars.
 Food waste collection caddies will also be provided.
 Your new recycling bin will have a green lid, and your food caddy will be light grey.

-Flats and properties with communal waste services across East Suffolk will receive their new bin and caddies in May By the end of May
+Please note that most flats and properties with communal waste collections across East Suffolk will start to receive their new bin and food caddies from mid-June onwards.

 Recycling more, reducing waste